XY-like Incommensurate Magnetic Order in Ce$_2$SnS$_5$: Abstract

 \section{Abstract}

 We report the synthesis of single crystals of Ce\textsubscript{2}SnS\textsubscript{5} through a two-stage chemical vapor transport method.
 The Ce\textsubscript{2}SnS\textsubscript{5} system is a member of the orthorhombic \textit{Pbam} (No. 55) space group and realizes a distorted trigonal tricapped prism (TTP) crystal field around each cerium site.
 We characterized the sample through orientation-dependent magnetization and heat capacity measurements to probe the magnetic anisotropy in the system characteristic of XY-like anisotropic Heisenberg model behavior.
 Ce\textsubscript{2}SnS\textsubscript{5} furthermore enters a zero-field ordered phase under $T_N = 2.4 \, \text{K}$; powder neutron diffraction measurements reveal incommensurate magnetic order near $T_N$.
-The system locks into a commensurate structure with a $(q_x, q_y, q_z) = (1/3,0,0)$ propagation vector below approximately $1.2 \, \text{K}$.
+The system then locks into a commensurate, two-\textit{q} magnetic structure below approximately $1.2 \, \text{K}$.
+This commensurate structure belongs to the Shubnikov group \textit{Pb’a’m’} (MSG 55.359) and realizes the propagation vectors $\vec{q} = (1/3,0,0)$ and $\vec{q} = (0,0,0)$.